ground-creative/tuyapiphp/README.md

 ## Requirements

-I believe all is needed is php curl for the requests
+I believe all is needed is php curl for the requests.

 ## Installation